 Buying a Home?
 3 Big Mistakes to Avoid Before Your Next Home Purchase

-If you've been thinking about a real estate purchase, consider these New Year's resolutions for home buyers, which could potentially save you a lot of time, frustration and heartache.
+If you've been thinking about a real estate purchase, there are a number of mistakes to avoid as home buyers, which could potentially save you a lot of time, frustration and heartache.

 Avoid making these common mistakes, and be fully prepared before going on the house hunt.